-NB: In France, the refusal of the delivery of the certificate may be submitted to the president of the Court (Tribunal de grande instance).
+If the judgment has been given in France, the refusal of the delivery of the certificate may be submitted to the president of the Court (Tribunal de grande instance).
 He will decide in final instance upon petition.
 The applicant and the necessary authority will be summoned and heard.